 Some vulnerable narcissists are less obvious as they don’t always act in a grand manner, yet most narcissistic people will play victim at some point to gain attention.
 Deep down, those who don’t show it and those who do show it feel within themselves far superior to all others.
 They believe their wisdom and talents are now above all others.
 Somatic will use their body’s.
 Cerebral will use their minds.
 They can all use both.
 They believe others are insignificant and will do their best to make others feel insecure around them.
 To emphasise to themselves that they are superior to all others.

 Not all successful people are narcissistic, and not all narcissistic people are successful.
 As they have high expectations, they never fail.
 If they do, that will always be someone else’s fault, or they’ll have a valid excuse as to why That didn’t happen for them.
 Again it’ll usually be someone else’s fault.
 They will lie or exaggerate any achievement and most often believe their own lies, making them all the more convincing.

 This is the most dangerous characteristic trait of a narcissistic person, and this can be subtle and extremely hard to detect as they know how to act when needed.
 Their lack of empathy is because of low emotional intelligence, meaning they do not get what others feel.
 They are unable to put themselves in another’s shoes, have an inability to love and care for any other person truly, have no genuine remorse or guilt.
-They will go through the motions when getting married, having a baby, or a death of someone who’s supposedly close to them, yet this is all an act, they do not know this is abnormal as they can only see how others act so put a mask on, they can not feel what others feel, some later in life when they’ve pushed everyone away might realise they don’t feel the same that others do.
+They will go through the motions when getting married, having a baby, or the death of someone who’s supposedly close to them, yet this is all an act, they do not know this is abnormal as they can only see how others act so put a mask on, they can not feel what others feel, some later in life when they’ve pushed everyone away might realise they don’t feel the same that others do.